 MobileBeyond Research, a subsidiary of this blog’s parent company, has recently discovered that mobile phone staring in malls, at school, while eating lunch—yes, even during corporate boardroom meetings–is increasing rapidly.

-Mobile phone users spend most phone hours each week staring blankly at their phone screens.
+Mobile phone users spend most hours each week staring blankly at their screens.

 Mobile Phone Staring Study

-The intensives presented the greatest challenge since they continually jumped from apps to websites, texted quickly and rarely wrote emails that were readable.
+The intensives presented the most significant challenge since they continually jumped from apps to websites, texted quickly, and rarely wrote readable emails.
 Intensives also had the highest level of multitasking among the three.
-MB researchers found it easier to monitor moderates than intensives, but harder than casuals, who used their phones infrequently and at odd hours.
+MB researchers found it easier to monitor moderates than intensives but harder than casuals, who used their phones infrequently and at odd hours.

-Researchers first observed this behavior in the 1970’s watching children and parents staring blankly at television screens.
-Studies revealed that “TV staring” caused participants to forget everything they watched, including TV commercials, greatly distressing the advertising industry.
+Researchers first observed this behavior in the 1970’s, watching children and parents staring blankly at television screens.
+Studies revealed that “TV staring” caused participants to forget everything they observed, including TV commercials, greatly distressing the advertising industry.

-Using stopwatches, MB researchers calculated the time spent on each mobile activity for a week.
+Using stopwatches, MB researchers calculated a week spent on each mobile activity.
 This includes periods of “brain pauses” or mobile staring.
 Researchers attached electrodes to each participant’s prefrontal cortex to measure brain activity.

-Below is the number of hours spent on each phone activity vs. mobile staring.
+Below are the hours spent on each phone activity vs. mobile staring.
 (Average calculations are cumulative for phone use and staring.

 - Changing phone settings = 5.2 hours